 George Plunkett's Photographs of old Norwich

-My father, George Plunkett, took thousands of photographs of Norwich between 1931 and 2006.
-Much changed in that time, through slum clearance, the blitz and post-war redevelopment.
-This website brings you all those images.
+My father took photographs between 1931 and 2006 during which Norwich changed through slum clearance, the blitz and redevelopment.

 Alms houses Barracks Boundary crosses Castle Castle mall development Cathedral